iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 ---
-title: How to mint an NFT” with Javascript
+title: How to mint a native NFT with Javascript on Shimmer
 description: Learn how to mint an NFT on the Shimmer Network with Javascript
 tags: [Shimmer, NFT, beginner, Javascript, iota.js, client]
 ---